SophMC/notechain/README.md

 # Data Science Daily Discoveries

 This is a daily diary to keep me focussed and moving.
-Every day I will upload something related to learning Python, git and other tools useful for data science.
+For ~74 days (over 3 months) I will upload something related to learning Python, git and other tools useful for data science.

 I'm using the [IPython Notebook](http://ipython.org) the Anaconda (2.4.1) Python (2.7.11) distribution.